 Things to Do in Bruges for Families

 Bruges is a fairytale medieval city of canals, swans and beautiful architecture that is a perfect scale for families and kids.
 However, it can become extremely crowded in the summer months.
 The explosion of tourism in Bruges has resulted in far too many tacky chocolate, cheap t-shirt and souvenir shops.
-Avoid them!
-And don’t despair.
+Avoid them, and don’t despair.
+A visit to Bruges, even if it’s a quick day trip from Brussels, is completely worthwhile.

 If the crush becomes too much, simply turn the corner and leave the main square and tourist attractions.
 Wander along the narrow side streets and lanes where only the locals go.
 And don’t worry about getting lost.
 Guide yourself by the church spires and you’ll easily find your way back to the Grand Place.